A Place to Go: Differences between the novel and the film

-In the book Charlie's character is called Spider and Matt's busking act is fire-breathing, not escapology.
+In the book Charlie's character is called Spider.
+Matt's busking act is fire-breathing, not escapology.
 When Jim changes his mind about the robbery Jack postpones it, and they set fire to the van that night in revenge.
 Ricky and Jim go to confront Jack and his gang, but Ricky has a change of heart, leaving Jim to be badly beaten.
 Ricky flees the scene upset and, longing for his father, tries to simulate Matt's fire-breathing act: that is how he burns his face.
 The botched robbery goes ahead after Ricky leaves hospital, and the next day, racked with guilt, Ricky and Cat go to apologise to Jack and to tell him that they don't want to be involved in the gang any more.
 Jack threatens to have Ricky beaten up if he refuses to stay in the gang, but Ricky chooses to take the beating.
 Afterwards Jack confides that he felt as if Ricky was a son to him, heavily hinting that he is actually his real father.
 Ricky and Cat escape down the canal on a small boat and plan their future life together.
+Jack is an overtly Jewish character in the novel, surname Immerman.
+The story is set at Clare Street, Cambridge Heath, but filmed around Appleby Street, Haggerston, prior to redevelopment.

 Production

 The greyhound-racing scenes in the film were set at Clapton Stadium.

 Pub scenes were mostly filmed at The Acorn, a pub in Bethnal Green demolished in 2019, but there is also an exterior shot of The Angel in City Road, Islington.

-The rest of the outdoor shots were filmed on location in Bethnal Green.
+The rest of the outdoor shots were filmed on location in Haggerston and Bethnal Green.